Zain Westbrooke: Doncaster Rovers

 Following a period training with Walsall, Westbrooke joined League Two club Doncaster Rovers as a free agent on 24 March 2023 and signed a contract running until the end of the 2022–23 season.
 He made eight appearances and signed a one-year contract at the end of the season.
 Either side of three months out with a thigh muscle tear suffered in early December 2023, Westbrooke made 34 appearances and scored two goals during the 2023–24 season, which culminated in a playoff semi-final defeat.
 He signed a new two-year contract in March 2024, effective 1 July 2024.
 Further thigh problems restricted Westbrooke's appearances during the first half of the 2024–25 season.
 He regained his fitness in March 2025 and ended the 2024–25 League Two championship-winning season with 10 appearances.

-On 1 October 2025, having failed to make an appearance to date during the 2025–26 season, Westbrooke joined National League club Scunthorpe United on a three-month loan.
+On 1 October 2025, having failed to make an appearance to date during the 2025–26 season, Westbrooke joined National League club Scunthorpe United on a loan that was later extended until the end of the season.
+He made 42 appearances and scored two goals during his spell, which culminated in a playoff semi-final defeat.
+Westbrooke was released by Doncaster Rovers when his contract expired at the end of the 2025–26 season.

+Yeovil Town

+On 28 May 2026, Westbrooke signed a three-year contract with National League club Yeovil Town on a free transfer.